Wyatt Earp: Privately buried

-At about the same time, The Mirror, a newspaper in Monroe, Iowa, printed a wire story originating in Denver.
-The anonymous reporter described Wyatt in detail:

-In 1926 writer Adela Rogers St. Johns met the elderly Earp for the first time.

 Wyatt Earp's reputation

-Wyatt Earp's fame and reputation has varied throughout the years.
+Wyatt Earp's fame and reputation have varied throughout the years.
 Among his peers near the time of his death, Earp was respected.
 Earp was often the target of negative newspaper stories that disparaged his and his brothers' reputations.
 As media accounts of his life have changed over the years, public perception of his life has also varied.